-Texas DMV Driving Test - Texas Road Rules 5
+Texas Road Rules Test 5

 If you disregard a warning sign or barricade placed to close off access to a portion of the highway covered with water, you may be jailed for up to…?